ZKAT8IT/zTools/README.md

 ## Changelog
 ```
+0.9 - Update
+    - Actions
+        - Combined Screen Capture and Window Capture Into 1 Action now.
+        - Fixed Static linking of included libraries, no more required DLL errors.
 0.8 - The initial release
     - Actions
         - Operators - Get a Boolean result comparing 2 values. ( Operators are == , != , >= , <= , > , < , * , / , + , - )